nick-stepanyan/nick-stepanyan.github.io-internet-shop-/README.md

 # nick-stepanyan.github.io-internet-shop-
-Intarnet-shop is the big project.
+An online store is a complex web development project that includes all the subtleties of an online store layout and adaptive.